opendatacube/datacube-core/docs/installation/database/setup.rst

     # A "null" environment for working with no index.
     index_driver: null

-    [local_memory]
+    [localmemory]
     # A local non-persistent in-memory index.
     #   Compatible with the default index driver, but resides purely in memory with no persistent database.
     #   Note that each new invocation will receive a new, empty index.
     index_driver: memory

 Uncomment and fill in lines as required.
+Environment names should start with a lower case letter and contain only lower case letters and numbers.
+This will be strictly enforced from 1.9.0.

 Alternately, you can configure the ODC connection to Postgres using environment variables::